msagitw/ak/content/home/experience.md

   * Writting User Stories / Product Roadmaps / Acceptance Criteria
   * Algorithm Development & Architecture Modelling
   """

+# This is for the time in Dubai & Doha

 [[experience]]
   title = "Business Analyst / Subject Matter Expert (Clinical Research Methodology) [Government of Qatar & U.A.E] "